If your business isn’t accessible online, it can’t compete with those who are.

 - Cash - Cash is the most common payment method for dispensaries, even for online orders.
 Make sure this payment method is clearly communicated online so customers know to have cash ready when they arrive for pickup or receive their cannabis delivery.
 Many dispensaries have an ATM to make cash payments easy.

-- Debit cards - Some dispensaries (depending on which platforms or technology they use) allow you to pay online via debit card.
-Others don’t take online debit card payment but do allow you to pay via debit at the time of pick up or delivery.
+- Point of banking - Some dispensaries (depending on which platforms or technology they use) allow you to pay via bank card.

 - Cryptocurrencies - This method is gaining traction because it doesn’t involve banks and it allows customers to make secure purchases.
 (There’s no statement tracing their cannabis purchases back to them.)
 However, cryptocurrencies are volatile and lack regulation, so there's some risk.